Welcome to CivilGEO Knowledge Base

 The Create curvilinear polygon checkbox option can be used to create a smooth terrain interpolation path while drawing the polyline.

 This section defines how the interpolated terrain elevations will be assigned along the polyline path.
-There are four radio button options for defining how the elevations are assigned:
+There are four radio button options available to define how the elevations are assigned:

 This section defines how the interpolated terrain region will be shaped along the polyline path.
 There are two radio button options for defining the interpolation path shape.
 The user can either choose the Use end point terrain geometry or the Use trapezoid geometry option.